VEckardt/IntegrityTraceAnalyser/README.md

 ## Known Limitations
 - Will not work with Versioned Documents
 - Is quite slow when large documents are involved (up to 1 minute to start up with ~ 5000 requirements)
+- The colors are internally defined, not configurable